Alberto Ayala Sarmiento

 Naomi Kobritz, MS, MBA

-Naomi Kobritz, BS, received her bachelor's degree in biology with a minor in chemistry and is currently in the master's degree program for biotechnology and business at California State University, Channel Islands.
-She studied inflammation in Alzheimer's disease at the Veterans Administration Los Angeles before joining the Breunig Laboratory as a visiting graduate student through the California Institute for Regenerative Medicine (CIRM) Bridges to Stem Cell Research Program.
+Naomi Kobritz received her master’s degree in biotechnology and bioinformatics with an emphasis on stem cell technology and laboratory management and an MBA from California State University, Channel Islands, in 2018.
+She studied the role of TNF-α in Alzheimer's disease at the VA Greater Los Angeles Healthcare System before joining the Breunig Laboratory as a visiting graduate student through the California Institute for Regenerative Medicine (CIRM) Bridges to Stem Cell Research Program.